Rise to Your Calling

 Expand your capacity for social impact with the online Master of Social Work at the Wurzweiler School of Social Work.

 Professor Auerbach has 30 years of service to Wurzweiler.
 His competence and expertise are in qualitative and quantitative research, child welfare, child welfare practice and clinical social work.
 He chairs the curriculum committee and research sequence.
 He teaches methods of social work research, and applied methods, and has taught generalist practice.
 His book, co-authored with Wendy Zeitlin, SSD for R: An R Package for Analyzing Single-Subject Data, has been widely disseminated as a major system for analyzing single-subject research.
 He has been a research consultant for Long island Jewish Medical Center since 1999 and a research consultant for SUNY Research foundation since 2001.
-He was visiting professor of medicine at Yeshiva University's Einstein College of Medicine from 2005 to 2007.
+He was a visiting professor of medicine at Yeshiva University's Einstein College of Medicine from 2005 to 2007.

 Professor Beckerman has 26 years of service to the school, and has served as interim dean.
 She chairs and teaches advanced clinical practice, family systems, trauma informed therapy, and field advisement.
 Her expertise is in trauma-informed therapy, medical social work, HIV-AIDS and family therapy, and she publishes extensively on these subjects.
 She came to the faculty with 15 years of clinical experience at Mount Sinai Medical Center and the Gay Men's Health Center.

 Professor Beder has 25 years of service to the school.
 She chairs and teaches generalist practice and also teaches clinical practice, social work with the military and social work with trauma.
 Her expertise is social work with the military, clinical practice with victims of trauma and oncology social work.
-Prior to joining the faculty, she had 20 years of clinical experience as social worker at Peninsula Counseling Center and director of the Adelphi SSW Breast Cancer Center.
+Prior to joining the faculty, she had 20 years of clinical experience as a social worker at Peninsula Counseling Center and director of the Adelphi SSW Breast Cancer Center.
 Her publications on military social work are widely known.

 Professor Mason has 22 years of service to the school.
 After earning a sociology doctorate, she earned a Master of Science in Social Work at Columbia University in 1987.
 She was a clinical social worker and researcher at Long Island Jewish Medical Center for eight years before joining the faculty at Wurzweiler.
 Her expertise is with chronic mental illness and child welfare.
 Her book, coauthored with Rachel Miller, Diagnosis Schizophrenia: A Comprehensive Resource, has been widely disseminated.
 She has been editor-in-chief of Families in Society and Journal of Contemporary Social Services, and has served on other editorial boards.
 She has been involved in several grants and sits on the CSWE Commission on Educational Policy.